-What is the distribution for fiscal year 2014?
+What will be the distribution for fiscal year 2016?

 Dividend and distribution history (click here)

 On what date do I have to own Vivendi shares to qualify for dividend or distribution payment?

 To receive the dividend or the distribution paid by the company, you must own your shares, at the latest, on the Record date, one day before the Ex date.